HOME

 NEXT

-MEXICO, 1987, 3rd centenary of Kino's exploration of the Pimeria Alta, Scott 1474, and its FDI cancel
+MEXICO, 1987, tercentenary of Kino's exploration of the Pimeria Alta, Scott 1474, and its FDI cancel

-Kino combined his missionary and educational outreach to the natives with extensive exploration and cartography.
+Kino (the German form of the Italian Chini) combined his missionary and educational outreach to the natives with extensive exploration and cartography.
 By walking from New Mexico to the Pacific coast he discovered among other things that Baja California was not an island as was generally thought in Europe at the time.
 Interestingly two other Jesuits involved in this same discovery, Marcus Antonius Kappus and Ferdinand Konšcak, are also honored on stamps for precisely that reason.
 Arizona placed Kino's statue, one of two permitted to each state, in Statuary Hall of the Capitol.
-More - More

 UNITES STATES OF AMERICA, 1997, show cancel featuring Kino on horseback